vossavant/css-styleguide/README.md

       <div class="wrap">
           <div class="row">
               <div class="width-100">
-                  <p>The top edge of this section will have an angle sloping up from left to right.</p>
+                  <p>The top edge of this section has an angle sloping up from left to right.</p>
               </div>
           </div>
       </div>